ecolovecat/gameconsolee/README.md

-Then you can choose Snake game or Hangman game, and press Enter to play
+Then you can pick Snake game or Hangman game, and press Enter to play

 ### Snake